-Outcome Goals July 1, 2022 - June 30, 2025 Baseline Data: % of people who return to homelessness within 2 years after having exited homelessness to permanent housing Change in % of People Change as % of Baseline Target % of people who return to homelessness wihtin 2 years after having exited homelessness to permanent housing 12% 1% -8% 11% Describe Your Related Goals fo or focus on related to this Outcome Goal and how this focus has been informed by data in your landscape assessment: Describe the trackable data goal(s) related to this Outcome Goal: Note: Meeting the trackable data goals for the underserved populations is not required for eligibility for Bonus Funds.
-White (Non-Hispanic/Non-Latino) and American Indian or Alaska Native (Non-Hispanic/Non-Latino) .
-Most concerning, though a small sample size, was that all those identifying as Transgender, all of whom returned to homelessness, those experiencing The CoC, City and County continue to work with aftercare providers to address behavioral health and substance use needs and leveraging CalAIM to ensure that the level of support that is needed is provided to those in PSH.
-We will continue to seek appropriate services for those in the LGBTQ+ population.
+C Outcome Goals July 1, 2022 - June e 30, 2025 Baseline Data: % of people who return to homelessness within 2 years after having exited homelessness to permanent housing Change in % of People Change as % of Baseline Target % of people who return to homelessness wihtin 2 years after having exited homelessness to permanent housing 12% 1% -8% 11% Describe Your Related Goals fo or Describe any underserved and/ or disproportionately impacted population(s) focus on related to this Outcome Goal and how this focus has been informed Describe the trackable data goal(s) related to this Outcome Goal: Note: Meeting the trackable data goals for the underserved populations is not required for eligibility for Bonus Funds.
+In general there is little variation among groups in returns to homelessness.
+A few ou White (Non-Hisponic/Non-Latino) and American Indian or Alaska Native (Non-Hispori as small sample size, was that all those identifying as Transgender, all of whom return significant mental illness and substance use disorder. health and substance use needs and le work with aftercare providers to address behavioral veraging CalAIM to ensure that the level of support SH.
+We will continue to seek appropriate services for